modernxmpp/client-docs/clients/pidgin/index.md

 Complete the required fields:

 - **Account**: if you're logged in to multiple accounts, select which one to add your contact to.
-- **Buddy's username**: enter your contact's complete user ID.
-If they're using the same server as the currently selected account, you can omit the server name and enter just the user name (only the part on the left of the `@` sign).
+- **Buddy's username**: enter your contact's complete XMPP user ID.
+This looks like an email address and sometimes can actually be the same as the person's email address.
+For example kerry.`stafford@superxmpp.com`.
 - **Alias** (optional): enter an alias for your contact, if you prefer a shorter or more distinct name for your contact.
 - **Add buddy to group**: select an existing group from the dropdown list or enter a new group name to create a new group for this contact.